Taking a break from your studies

 Submission deadlines: your form must be submitted before the first day of teaching; please do not (re)enrol.

-Taking a break (part way through an academic year /once enrolled)
+Taking a break (partway through an academic year /once enrolled)

-If you have unforeseen circumstances that are acute, severe, unforeseen and outside of your control, and that occur immediately before or during an assessment period, you should submit a claim for Mitigating Circumstances rather than request a break in your studies; you would then continue as an enrolled student and still be eligible for financial support.
+If you have unforeseen circumstances that are acute, severe and outside of your control, and that occur immediately before or during an assessment period, you should submit a claim for Mitigating Circumstances rather than request a break in your studies; you would then continue as an enrolled student and still be eligible for financial support.

 If you only need to take a short break from your studies you can ask your Course Leader to allow you to have authorised absence of up to 3 weeks.

-Refund entitlements for full-time Undergraduate students:
+Refund entitlements for Undergraduate and taught Postgraduate students: